Thang Nguyen 555

 Betrayal begets betrayal.

-Our fate and future were unknown, with no father nor friend.
+Our fate and future.
 Nine lives – Band on the Run- at the mercy of shooters and looters.
 Occasional flashing flares and ear-deafening rockets jolted us.
-Standing room only.
-No sleeping, only pounding hearts.
+Standing room only we heard our own pounding hearts.
+Grazing bullets could have buried inside those sandbags.
+At times, we were just a short swim from shores.
+Children were too scared to cry.

 Overnight, I turned gray.